 Disembarking.
-The trireme is dropping off its crew so that they can go home.
+The trireme is dropping off its crew so that it can go home.
 Clicking on the button calls the crew back to the ship.

-Returning.
+REturning.
 The trireme is making its way back to the Wharf for repairs.

-Repairing.
-The ship's crew is busy repairing the trireme.
+The ship's crew is busy repairing the Repairing. trireme.